 We are seeking an organist and choir leader for our church.
 Church of Scotland salary scales, terms and conditions apply.

-Our organ is a fine three-manual organ, built by Hill, Norman and Baird.
+Our organ is a fine three-manual organ, built by Hill, Norman and Beard.
 Our choir comprising Soprano, Alto, Tenor and Bass contributes weekly to our worship in church from October to June.

-For further information on this position and a full job description and person specification please contact our Minister Rev. Catherine Beattie at or from our Session Clerk Alison Fenton at
+For further information on this position, please contact our Minister Rev. Catherine Beattie at or from our Session Clerk Alison Fenton at

 Closing date for applications: 18th November 2016

 Giffnock South Parish Church has been very successfully twinned with Pollokshaws Parish Church for many years.
 The twinning with Pollokshaws was a natural choice as the minister at that time was Rev. Margaret Whyte who had been an assistant at Giffnock South while training for the ministry.

 Kwenderana means ‘walking together’ in the language of northern Malawi and our symbol combines the flags of Malawi and Scotland.
 The Partnership reflects a covenanted twinning with the parish church in Ekwendeni, which was built in the Scottish style around 1890, reflecting a relationship with Malawi that is continuous from the time of David Livingstone.